aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 3. The component can be configured.
 See the [specific documentation](../../pipelines/core/normalisation.md) for detail.
 4. The normalisation lives in the `NORM` attribute
 5. We can tell the matcher to ignore excluded tokens (tokens tagged as pollution by the normalisation component).
-   This is not an obligation:
+   This is not an obligation.

-Using the normalisation component, you can match on a normalized version of the text, as well as **skip pollution tokens during the matching process**.
+Using the normalisation component, you can match on a normalised version of the text, as well as **skip pollution tokens during the matching process**.

 !!! tip "Using term matching with the normalisation"